Italian Left: Composition

 The party's founding members were:

 Along these, some youth organisations (including ACT!
 Agire Costruire Trasformare and TILT), local groups and individuals have joined SI.

 Ideology

 SI's ideology is a mix of democratic socialism, social democracy, and anti-austerity stances.
 In his manifesto, D'Attorre wrote that the new party would need to "go beyond the separation between reformists and radicals" and later explained that SI would be Keynesian and opposed to neoliberalism.
 The coalition's economics adviser is Joseph Stiglitz, a well-known American economist and winner of the Nobel Prize in economics, who had already been involved with Syriza in Greece, Podemos in Spain, and the Labour Party under Jeremy Corbyn in the United Kingdom.
 Fassina has also proposed a "controlled disintegration of the Eurozone".

+According to its statute, "Sinistra Italiana is an association that is formed to represent work [...] and it is inextricably linked to the movement for peace and anti-fascism.
+It fights for a society founded on social equality, on respect for the environment.
+Its objectives are the full implementation of the Constitution and a democratic and social State of law, in the belief that the freedom of all is the condition and not the limit of everyone's freedom".

+Work and social policies

+The party strongly supports the reduction of working hours for equal pay, the introduction of a minimum wage (of at least 10 euros per hour) to combat "poverty, social despair and precariousness" (such as the citizenship income to which it's in favour),and the introduction of a representation law to combat exploitation and promote good employment, with the aim of rebuilding a relationship and political representation of labour.

+It supports a greater investment in public health and public education (from preschool to university), and condemns their strong privatization.

+It proposes the establishment of a free basic psychologist for all, psychological support services in schools, awareness campaigns and structural investments for the protection of mental health, so that psychological well-being will be "a guaranteed and accessible right for all".